Mindfulness-based stress reduction (MBSR) is a set of mindfulness meditation techniques designed to strengthen the mind-body connection.

 Each mindfulness-based stress reduction (MBSR) session is eight weeks long and includes the following:

-- Eight weekly classes, each two and a half hours long (typically held on a weeknight morning or evening)
+- Eight weekly classes, each two hours long (typically held on a weeknight morning or evening)

-- One daylong retreat (typically held on a weekend during the sixth week of the session)
+- One daylong retreat (typically held on a weekend between weeks six and seven)

 - A home practice manual

 During your classes and retreat, you'll learn stress reduction techniques through guided instructions and group dialogue.
 These include mindfulness meditation, gentle stretching, yoga and others.

 Your instructors at Rush, who are specially trained in MBSR, will also give you exercises to do on your own.
 These exercises are designed to help you integrate what you learn into your everyday life.